-Help Hotline Crisis Center, Inc. has adopted the following rules as required by the Ohio Department of Mental Health to ensure that clients maintain their human dignity and human rights while receiving services from this agency (O.R.C.
+Help Network of Northeast Ohio has adopted the following rules as required by the Ohio Department of Mental Health to ensure that clients maintain their human dignity and human rights while receiving services from this agency (O.R.C.
 5119.61).
 If you need assistance please call 330-747-2696.

-Each individual enrolled in Help Hotline Crisis Center’s Representative Payee Program is entitled to the following:
+Each individual enrolled in Help Network of Northeast Ohio’s Representative Payee Program is entitled to the following: